 Plants provide color

-Just the color of your plants can put you in a better mood.
+The color of your plants can put you in a better mood.
 Fortunately, indoor plants come in a wide range of colors, and many are easy to grow.

 Studies show colors — especially red — can provide mood-boosting effects.
 Red is a warm, stimulating, inviting color that elicits an emotional pick-me-up.
 Pink, on the other hand, is tranquil and promotes peace.
 White gives many people a feeling of clarity and freshness.